McLeodMoores/xl4j/docs/native-code.md

     - Puts the add-in environment in a STARTING state.
     - Loads the COM type library, necessary for using the COM type defined in the `core` project (see `core.idl`), implementation are split between the `core` and `local` projects.
-    - Read settings from .INI file and initialise the logging system and any global settings.
+    - Reads settings from .INI file and initialise the logging system and any global settings.
 Most settings are read from the .INI file on every query, so it's important to cache settings in local classes if they're frequently accessed, which will need flushing if the configuration is changed.
-    - Register for some calculation handling events, used for handling asynchronous call cancellations.
+    - Registers for some calculation handling events, used for handling asynchronous call cancellations.
-    - Create an Excel<->COM type converter for later use using the type library information.
+    - Creates an Excel<->COM type converter for later use using the type library information.
-    - Register some commands.
+    - Registers some commands.
 Commands are no-argument functions invoked by a user action or event.
-    - Schedule for Excel to call one of these commands, `RegisterSomeFunctions` in 100ms.
+    - Schedules Excel to call one of these commands, `RegisterSomeFunctions` in 100ms.
-    - Put the environment into the STARTED state.
+    - Puts the environment into the STARTED state.
   - Create a `CJvmEnvironment` and call `Start()` on it which:
     - Puts the JVM environment in a STARTING state.
-    - Put up the splash screen.
+    - Puts up the splash screen.
-    - Create a thread running the function `BackgroundJvmThread()` that starts up the JVM.
+    - Creates a thread running the function `BackgroundJvmThread()` that starts up the JVM.
 The JVM environment is passed as an argument.
-    - Create a thread running the function `BackgroundWatchdogThread()` which closes the splash screen if Excel gets stuck (revealing any hidden dialogs).
+    - Creates a thread running the function `BackgroundWatchdogThread()` which closes the splash screen if Excel gets stuck (revealing any hidden dialogs).
   - Return control to Excel.
 It is important that xlAutoOpen not run for too long, which is why we go to all this performance of creating background threads to start the JVM.
 Failure to start quickly will result in Excel black-listing the add-in and disabling it.
   - In the background, the JVM thread progresses concurrently with Excel's main event thread:
-    - Create a JVM wrapper object (`Jvm.cpp` in the `excel` project).
+    - Creates a JVM wrapper object (`Jvm.cpp` in the `excel` project).
 This wrapper reads in classpath data from the .INI config file, creates a JVM template (which defines the characteristics required by the JVM) and creates the JVM object itself using an
       IJvmConnector instance.
 In this case that connector instance is created using `ComJvmCreateLocalConnector`, but will eventually use the standard COM `CoCreateInstance()` function to create a class object.